-Okay, I certainly get that space is tight on boats.
+Okay, I get that space is tight on boats.
 But shoehorning equipment into places — or picking equipment without a thought about how it will need to be serviced — is just asking for trouble.
-Necessary maintenance won’t be done if it’s nearly impossible to do (see Cory’s story about just that).
+You’ll never do necessary maintenance if access is nearly impossible (see Cory’s story about just that).

-We have always prided ourselves on keeping our boat in great mechanical shape.
-She may not always be the prettiest boat, with shiny brightwork, but everything works.
+We prided ourselves on keeping our boats in great mechanical shape.
+She wasn’t always be the prettiest boat, with shiny brightwork, but everything worked.

 This isn’t a rant.
 Honestly, it’s not.
 It’s more of “things to look at as you’re looking at boats.”
 Considering maintainability when comparing a couple of boats may make one suddenly look a lot better than another.
 And overall ease of maintenance will make your cruising much more enjoyable, both as it will take less time and things will work the way they should.